enviame/backend-test-2.0/Readme.md

 - Provide a **private GitHub repository** with your code and add the following users as collaborators: **@rolivagon @rsebjara @vmolina-enviame @vham @rcarrascop**
 - You must provide two containerized microservices with the proper instructions to run the app.
 Please don't forget to include:
     - Readme.md file with instructions on how to run your app
-    - Postman collection o req.http with examples and instructions on how to test all the endpoints of your app
+    - Postman collection or a req.http file with examples and instructions on how to test all the endpoints of your app
     - Enviroment file example (.env.example) with all the enviroment variables needed
     - Dockerfile and docker-compose.yml with all the settings and containers needed to run your solution
 - Please make sure to test your app in a clean environment and right from the start, because **if we can't run it, your test will be discarded inmediately** and it would be disappointing for all of us.